About Me

 • A Comprehensive Study of Gender Bias in Chemical Named Entity Recognition Models

-Xingmeng Zhao, Ali Niazi, Anthony Rios.
+Xingmeng Zhao, Ali Niazi, Anthony Rios

 • Translating Natural Language Specifications into Access Control Policies by Leveraging Large Language Models

-Forthcoming in: IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications.
+Forthcoming in: IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications

 • UTSA-NLP at ChemoTimelines 2024: Evaluating Instruction-Tuned Language Models for Temporal Relation Extraction

-Proceedings of ClinicalNLP Workshop at NAACL 2024.
+In: Proceedings of ClinicalNLP Workshop at NAACL 2024

 • Improving Expert Radiology Report Summarization by Prompting Large Language Models with a Layperson Summary

-Xingmeng Zhao, Tongnian Wang, Anthony Rios.
+Xingmeng Zhao, Tongnian Wang, Anthony Rios

-arXiv preprint arXiv:2406.14500, 2024.
+arXiv preprint arXiv:2406.14500, June 2024

 • A Marker‑based Neural Network System for Extracting Social Determinants of Health

-Xingmeng Zhao, Anthony Rios.
+Xingmeng Zhao, Anthony Rios

 • UTSA-NLP at RadSum23: Multi-modal Retrieval-Based Chest X-Ray Report Summarization

-Tongnian Wang, Xingmeng Zhao, Anthony Rios.
+Tongnian Wang, Xingmeng Zhao, Anthony Rios

-Proceedings of BioNLP Workshop at ACL, 2023.
+In: Proceedings of BioNLP Workshop at ACL 2023

 • BabyStories: Can Reinforcement Learning Teach Baby Language Models to Write Better Stories?